IlijaMihajlovic/Amazon-Stock-Price-Forecasting-Using-LSTM-Neural-Networks/README.md

 - **Time Series Forecasting**: Demonstrates how to use the trained model for stock price prediction.
 ___

+## Technical Details
+- Layers: 1 LSTM layer with 4 hidden units followed by a fully connected layer
+- Loss Function: Mean Squared Error (MSE)
+- Optimizer: Adam with learning rate 0.001
+- Batch Size: 16
+- Lookback Window: 7 days (using past 7 days to predict next day)
+- The `AMZN.csv` dataset is included in the repository
+___

 ## Requirements
 - Python
 - PyTorch